 Package 4 or the proposed Passive Income and Financial Intermediary Taxation Act (PIFITA) of the Comprehensive Tax Reform Program (CTRP) complements the recently-passed Tax Reform for Acceleration and Inclusion Act (TRAIN) by making passive income and financial intermediary taxes simpler, fairer, more efficient, and more competitive regionally.
-It provides a window of opportunity to achieve much-needed tax reform in the financial sector, an ingredient that could fuel and direct the movement of capital to where they are most needed, so that higher, sustainable, and more inclusive growth can be achieved.
+It provides a window of opportunity to achieve much-needed tax reform in the financial sector.
+Which is an ingredient that could fuel and direct the movement of capital to where they are most needed, so that higher, sustainable, and more inclusive growth can be achieved.

 Package 4 will greatly simplify the taxation of passive income, financial services, and transactions.
 It will reduce the number of tax rates from 80 to 36.
 It will also harmonize the tax rates on interest, dividends, and capital gains, and the business taxes imposed on financial intermediaries.
 Package 4 will likewise remove the documentary stamp tax (DST) imposed on nonmonetary transactions.

 With Package 4 reform, the Philippines can be more competitive in attracting capital and investments that are urgently needed to finance large-scale infrastructure, including the Build, Build, Build program, create more and better jobs, and boost economic growth.

 - House of Representatives: Passed and approved on third reading – House Bill No. 304

 - Senate: Transmitted to Senate

 Reforms under package 4

 Reduction in the number of final withholding tax rates on interest income

 A single rate of 15% final tax on interest income, in general, will be imposed regardless of currency, maturity, issuer, and other differentiating factors.